Ten steps to project completion: a short guide for researchers Linkage process summary

 An application for a PIC to be issued by the appropriate government department will be made by the AIHW on behalf of the Principal Investigator once AIHW Ethics Committee approval has been obtained.

-Where a project requires Medicare Benefits Schedule, Pharmaceutical Benefits Scheme, Centrelink or certain other data, it is a data custodian requirement that the linked dataset must be stored and analysed within an approved secure research access environment.
+Where a project requires Medicare Benefits Schedule, Pharmaceutical Benefits Scheme, Centrelink, or certain other data, it is a data custodian requirement that the linked dataset must be stored and analysed within an AIHW approved secure access environment (SAE).

-It is recommended that researchers make enquiries about arranging a workspace within one of these environments as soon as possible.
-There are costs associated with establishing secure research access environment workspaces.
+It is recommended that researchers make enquiries about arranging a workspace within SURE as soon as possible.
+There are costs associated with establishing SURE workspaces.
+Please do not establish the workspace without confirming with DISC first.

-The AIHW is a member of the Population Health Research Network, an Australian Government collaboration that has built a nationwide data linkage infrastructure capable of securely and safely managing health information from around Australia.
+The AIHW is a member of the Population Health Research Network (PHRN), an Australian Government collaboration that has built a nationwide data linkage infrastructure capable of securely and safely managing health information from around Australia.
 This includes Australian Government and state and territory government data.

 For prospective studies or where it is possible to contact participants, the AIHW Ethics Committee expects that, where feasible, researchers will seek written consent from participants to access their Medicare Benefits Schedule or Pharmaceutical Benefits Scheme data from Services Australia.

-Please contact Services Australia to obtain their preferred consent form: [email protected]
+Please contact Services Australia to obtain their preferred consent form.

 Visit the AIHW’s Australian Cancer Database (ACD) for information about this collection.